mickem/nscp-docs/docs/reference/windows/CheckEventLog.md

 realtime = enabled
 ```

-Adding this will not do much since we dont have a filter yet but adding one is pretty simple as well so lets go ahead and do that.
+Adding this will not do much since we don't have a filter yet but adding one is pretty simple as well so lets go ahead and do that.

 configuration:
 ```